-PG1 (Pin 14): The PG1 pin is the open-drain output of an internal comparator.
-PG1 remains low until the FB1 pin is within $\pm 7.5\%$ of the final regulation voltage, and there are no fault conditions.
-PG1 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when both EN/UV pins are low.
+PG2 (Pin 3): The PG2 pin is the open-drain output of an internal comparator.
+PG2 remains low until the FB2 pin is within $\pm 7.5\%$ of the final regulation voltage and there are no fault conditions.
+PG2 is pulled low during V{IN} UVLO, V{CC} UVLO, thermal shutdown or when the EN/UV pin is low.

-PG2 (Pin 15): The PG2 pin is the open-drain output of an internal comparator.
-PG2 remains low until the FB2 pin is within $\pm 7.5\%$ of the final regulation voltage, and there are no fault conditions.
-PG2 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when both EN/UV pins are low.
+PG1 (Pin 4): The PG1 pin is the open-drain output of an internal comparator.
+PG1 remains low until the FB1 pin is within $\pm 7.5\%$ of the final regulation voltage and there are no fault conditions.
+PG1 is pulled low during V{IN} UVLO, V{CC} UVLO, thermal shutdown or when the EN/ UV pin is low.

-SYNC (Pin 16): External Clock Synchronization Input.
+SYNC (Pin 5): External Clock Synchronization Input.
 Ground this pin for low ripple Burst Mode operation at low output loads.
-Apply a DC voltage of 2.8V to 4V or tie to V{CC} for forced continuous mode with spread spectrum modulation.
+Apply a DC voltage of 2.8V or higher or tie to V{CC} for forced continuous mode with spread spectrum modulation.
 Float the SYNC pin for forced continuous mode without spread spectrum modulation.
-When in forced continuous mode, the I_Q will increase to several hundred μA.
+When in forced continuous mode, the I_Q will increase to several mA.
 Apply a clock source to the SYNC pin for synchronization to an external frequency.
-The LT8650S-1 will be in forced continuous mode when an external frequency is applied.
+The LT8653S will be in forced continuous mode when an external frequency is applied.

-CLKOUT (Pin 17): In forced continuous mode, the CLKOUT pin provides a 50% duty cycle square wave 90 degrees out of phase with channel 1.
+CLKOUT (Pin 6): In forced continuous mode, the CLKOUT pin provides a 50% duty cycle square wave 90 degrees out of phase with Channel 1.
 This allows synchronization with other regulators with up to four phases.
-When an external clock is applied to the SYNC pin, the CLKOUT pin will output a waveform with the same phase, duty cycle, and frequency as the SYNC waveform.
-In burst mode, the CLKOUT pin will be low.
+When an external clock is applied to the SYNC pin, the CLKOUT pin will output a waveform with the same phase, duty cycle and frequency as the SYNC waveform.
+In Burst Mode operation, the CLKOUT pin will be grounded.
 Float this pin if the CLKOUT function is not used.
+SW1 (Pin 7): The SW1 pin is the output of the Channel 1 internal power switches.
+Connect this pin to the inductor.
+This node should be kept small on the PCB for good performance.